 What To Expect

 We structure our Summer Associate Program to give law students a realistic view of the way we practice throughout the year.
 Our summer associates do meaningful work for clients of the firm and work closely with partners and associates in practice fields that they select.
 In the past, our summer associates have drafted briefs and other pleadings, credit agreements, acquisition agreements and other significant legal documents.
 Summer associates also attend depositions and court hearings, and work on pro bono projects with supervising attorneys.
-Our attorneys are urged to provide feedback to summer associates when a project has been completed, and each student receives a mid-summer review.
+Our attorneys are urged to provide feedback to summer associates when a project has been completed, and each student receives a mid-summer and end-of-summer review.

 The pay range for this 10-week position is $215,000 - $215,000 per year, or $4135 per week for our summer associates in 2023.
 Please note that the foregoing compensation information is a good-faith assessment associated with this position only and is provided pursuant to the New York City Salary Transparency Law.

 The purpose of our Summer Associate Program is to recruit students who will return to Sheppard Mullin as associates and form a lasting relationship with the firm.
 To that end, we provide our summer associates with opportunities to become well-acquainted with the partners and associates in the office, and with the cultural resources of the region in which the office is located.
 Events in our various offices during past summers include beach days, white-water rafting, sailing, scavenger hunts, art tours, and cooking classes.
 Summer associates are invited to cocktail parties and dinner parties at attorneys' homes, giving them a perspective on the lives of our lawyers outside the office.
 Summer associates also attend cultural and sporting events, including music and theater productions and major league baseball games.

 Sheppard Mullin provides an extensive hands-on training program to summer associates in all of our U.S. offices.

 Frequently Asked Questions